 Getting it on your couch is easy: You’ll just need to ensure that the base, which is very thin, is placed under the leg of your furniture to keep it stable.
 The cat scratcher is made from sisal, which your cat will enjoy scratching even more than sofa and furniture legs.

-For the best basic cat scratcher, SmartCat Ultimate Scratching Post (available at Amazon) is a solid choice that should last a one-cat household for years.
-If you'd prefer something a bit more stylish, consider the Archie & Oscar Venita Cat Scratching Post (available at Wayfair), which can withstand sharp claws, but doesn't look like a cat toy to guests.
+For the best basic cat scratcher, SmartCat Ultimate Scratching Post is a solid choice that should last a one-cat household for years.
+If you'd prefer something a bit more stylish, consider the Archie & Oscar Venita Cat Scratching Post, which can withstand sharp claws, but doesn't look like a cat toy to guests.